How to Shop For The Best Garage Air Conditioner

 Think of insulation as a gigantic thermostat padlock.
 The more insulation you have, the stronger the padlock.

 Ever feel a draft when you’re standing next to a cold window?
 The heat is transferring through the window.
-The wall next to it isn’t as cold because it has better insulation to keep the heat inside.
+The wall beside it isn’t as cold because it has better insulation to keep the heat inside.

-Before you start actively cooling your garage, you should look at adding insulation.
-Start with the garage door (a simple garage door insulation kit works well here) and then move on to insulating your garage walls.
+Before actively cooling your garage, you should consider adding insulation.
+Start with the garage door (a simple garage door insulation kit works well here), then move on to insulating your garage walls.

-Eventually, you’ll end up with a well insulated garage that’s perfectly attuned to your needs, lifestyle habits, and preferences.
-Insulation can reduce the strain put on an HVAC system and help lower your electric bill too.
+Eventually, you’ll end up with a well-insulated garage perfectly attuned to your needs, lifestyle habits, and preferences.
+Insulation can reduce the strain on an HVAC system and help lower your electric bill.

-Insulation is a pretty cool way to stay comfy.
+Insulation is a cool way to stay comfy.

 Will a Dehumidifier Cool Down a Garage?